cynkra/dm/tests/testthat/_snaps/deconstruct.md

     Code
       dm <- dm_nycflights13()
       keyed_tbl_impl(dm, "weather") %>% left_join(keyed_tbl_impl(dm, "flights"))
+    Condition
+      Warning:
+      Each row in `x` should match at most 1 row in `y`. i Row 6 of `x` matches multiple rows. i If multiple matches are expected, specify `multiple = "all"` in the join call to silence this warning.
     Output
       # A tibble: 1,800 x 32
       # Keys:     --- | 1 | 4